 Whether you have been married or not, were in a relationship for a few months, years or even decades, the loss of a partner can be incredibly difficult to cope with.

-As a counsellor I have worked with a lot of people going through break-ups.
-I’ve put together some tips to help you survive this time.
+As a counsellor having worked with a lot of people going through break-ups, I’ve put together some tips to help you survive this time.

 1) Let your emotions out